aslamahmed07/Google-Data-Analytics-Capstone-Project/Case_study_1.md

 While Checking the data ,found some missing data in "start station name" and "end station name" and found the data incomplete had to remove those particular cells,Further obesrvations suggest the most missing data about "start station name" belongs to "electric_bikes".

 This limitation could affect our analysis for findigs about electric_bikes usage which will be useful for furthers analysis and Potential marketing camapaign or data driven business decision making.
+## PHASE 3 : Process
+### Tools used for Process
+#### Data Cleaning or Manipulation for Analysis
+1 - Microsoft Excel
+Excel is used to check data for erros and incompleteness
+- Downloaded each excel files and stored it in proper folders
+- Checked for Blank cells , foud some blank data on "Start station name" &"End station name" and removed those cells considering it as incomplete data
+- Added a  coloumn named as "ride_length" , which Calculate the length of each ride by subtracting the column “started_at” from the column “ended_at” (for example, =D2-C2) and format as HH:MM:SS using Format > Cells >
+Time > 37:30:55.
+- added a column called “day_of_week,” and calculate the day of the week that each ride started using the “WEEKDAY” command (for example, =WEEKDAY(C2,1)) in each file.
+Format as General or as a number with no decimals, noting that 1 = Sunday and 7 = Saturday.